Aurland: Aurlandsdalen Valley

 The Aurlandsdalen valley is a well known hiking trail in Norway with its fabulous nature and contrasting countryside.
 The valley is rich in history and packed with culture.
 One can take the hike in several stages: From Geiteryggen where the path starts, it is a four-hour hike to Steinbergdalen.
 There are beautiful views of mountain peaks, snow glaciers, and lakes.
 In Steinbergdalen you will find Steinbergdalen mountain lodge which opened in 1895.

 Flåmsbana Railway

-The Flåm Railway is a masterpiece in engineering which is one of the most exciting railway journeys in the world.
+The Flåm Railway is regarded by many as one of the most beautiful railway journeys in the world.
 This journey from Myrdal to Flåm is twelve miles long (19 km), a descent of 866 m.
 It has 20 tunnels with a total length of almost 6 km.
 About 80% of the Flåm railway has a maximum gradient of 5.5%.
 To cope with the enormous change in height over such a short stretch, the track runs partly through tunnels which spiral in and out of the mountainside.
 The gradient is quite exceptional for a normal railway and the carriages are fitted with five different brake systems, any one of which is sufficient to stop the train.